Learn

 Free AI tools are usually enough for learning, occasional prompts, and light creative experiments.
 Paid AI tools become worth it when limits interrupt real work, when better models materially improve output, or when a team needs privacy, admin, and collaboration controls.

-Based on current official plan pages verified on April 13, 2026, the biggest difference is not just more features.
+The biggest difference is not just more features.
 It is usually one or more of four things: higher usage caps, faster or better model access, workflow tools that save time, and business controls that reduce risk.

 What free AI tools usually give you